kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 confused with the sublattice `a`) which is here set to the distance between carbon atoms in the graphene lattice.
 Specifying ``r=0.3`` in `~kwant.plotter.Circle` hence means that the radius of the circle is 30% of the carbon-carbon distance.
-Using this relative units it is easy to make good-looking plots where the symbols cover a well-defined part of the plot.
+Using this relative unit it is easy to make good-looking plots where the symbols cover a well-defined part of the plot.